-1. Connect the clips on the shoulder strap to the rings on the soft holster, if not already attached.

-2. Place the shoulder strap over your head and rest on your shoulder.
+- 1. Connect the clips on the shoulder strap to the rings on the soft holster, if not already attached. - 2.
+Place the shoulder strap over your head, and rest the strap on your shoulder.

-- 3. Lift the strap and insert the device into the soft holster, with the screen facing the user. - 4.
-Secure the device with the restraining strap and place over the device and hook to secure in place.
+3. To insert the device, lift the strap and slide the device into the soft holster, with the screen facing you.

+Accessories

+4. Pull the restraining strap over the device, and hook it to the bottom of the holster to secure the device in place.

+Application Deployment

-This section provides an overview of device security, app development, and app management.
+This section provides steps on device security, app development, and app management.
 It also provides instructions for installing apps and updating the device software.